The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Constraining high-redshift Galaxy formation models with ism observations

 \section{Constraining high-redshift Galaxy formation models with ism observations}

-Prior to JWST, there was little observational data that could differentiate between models of early galaxy formation.
+Prior to JWST, constraints on early galaxy formation primary came from photometric data in the rest-frame UV from HST for hundreds of galaxies and ALMA detections of IR emission lines for a handful of objects.
 The inferred stellar mass-halo mass relation \citep[e.g.][]{Behroozi2013,Behroozi2019,Moster2013,Moster2018} has commonly been used at high redshift; however, there are clear systematic effects, often related to the assumed star formation history model (or prior in the case of a non-parametric model) that lead to $>\SI{1}{dex}$ uncertainty in stellar masses \citep{Narayanan2024}.
 The UV luminosity function represents an alternative \citep[e.g.][]{Rosdahl2018}, although the bright end is highly sensitive to assumptions on dust.
 Multiple simulations have been able to reproduce the UV luminosity function, often by calibration, despite fundamental differences in the underlying model \citep[e.g.][]{Gnedin2014,Rosdahl2018,Pawlik2017,Kannan2022}.
-With JWST, we can move beyond one-point statistics due to the large samples of galaxies with photometric (in multiple bands) and spectroscopic data.
+With JWST, we can move to much larger samples of galaxies with photometric (in multiple bands) and spectroscopic data.
 For example \cite{spdrv1} showed that matching galaxy colors is significantly more difficult than UV luminosity since the latter is highly dependent on both dust and star formation history.
 Moreover, seeing redder with JWST compared to HST allows us to extend the baseline of available data deep into the epoch of reionization.
 Models that may have performed well at $z=6$ often struggle at $z>9$ \citep[e.g.][]{Finkelstein2023,Weibel2024}.

 The properties of the ISM hold a significant amount of information on the conditions of star formation in the early Universe.
 For simulations that match the UV luminosity function, they often struggle to reproduce certain emission line luminosity functions \citep[e.g.][]{Meyer2024}.
 The vast majority of large cosmological simulations of the early Universe do not model or resolve the detailed properties of the ISM \citep[e.g.][]{Gnedin2014,Kannan2022,Pawlik2017,Lovell2021} and the constraining power of the high-redshift ISM via JWST observations is thus a strong motivation for simulations that do reach the required resolutions \citep[e.g.][]{Rosdahl2018,Ma2018,Oshea2015}.
 Many of the variations on the fiducial model result in no significant change in stellar mass or star formation rate, but the properties of the ISM are fundamentally different which can have a large impact on observable properties.
 Here we demonstrate a few examples of how certain models can be ruled in or out with emission lines.